The Japanese car modification scene is one of the liveliest in the world. Here’s a run-down of some of the most notable sub-cultures within it.

 Japanese Car Sub-Cultures Guide

-As Japanese as sushi, onigiri and a chilled glass of saké Kaido Racers are often misunderstood by quick-to-judge Westerners.
+As Japanese as sushi, onigiri and a chilled glass of saké, Kaido Racers are often misunderstood by quick-to-judge Westerners.
 Yes in its most extreme forms it’s all a bit silly and all done for a good laugh, but there are also more sedate interpretations all done to emulate in an almost caricature-like way the first Japanese racecars that began enticing interest form people into the world of motorsports.

 Exaggerated “deppa” front lips and various takes on rear spoilers can join all sorts of other body mods like pumped fenders or flares and wild paint jobs, in most of the cases DIY jobbies done at the back of the house with your mates over copious servings of beer.
 A true Kaido Racer is then finished off with the takeyari “bamboo spear” long exhausts that shoot up into the air, there to make the engine’s sounds as obnoxious as possible.
-Throw in vintage 14-inch JDM wheels with stretched tyres and you have the style nailed down to perfection.
+Throw in vintage 14-inch JDM wheels with stretched tires and you have the style nailed down to perfection.

 Any car can be turned into a Kaido Racer, but most popular subjects include Toyota Cresta, Soarers, Mark IIs and Nissan Glorias, Cedrics and at times even Skylines.